aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

     ![Figure: Enable Trunk Groups](../../../media/enable_trunk_groups.png)

-    While it is recommended for consistency to set `enable_trunk_groups` for all devices in the fabric, it can also be set in group_vars or host_vars since trunk-groups are only local to a switch.
+    While it is recommended for consistency to set`enable_trunk_groups` for all devices in the fabric, it can also be set in group_vars or host_vars since trunk-groups are only local to a switch.

     !!! warning
-        Because of the nature of the EOS Trunk Group feature, enabling this is "all or nothing".
-        *All* vlans and *all* trunks towards connected endpoints must be using trunk groups as well.
+        Because of the nature of the EOS Trunk Group feature, enabling this is "all or nothing".*All* vlans and *all* trunks towards connected endpoints must be using trunk groups as well.
         If trunk groups are not assigned to a trunk, no vlans will be enabled on that trunk.

 ??? note "Details on `only_local_vlan_trunk_groups`"
     Enabling this feature will prevent unneeded trunk groups from being configured on vlans.

-    Using the figure under [Details on `enable_trunk_groups`](#details-on-enable_trunk_groups) as basis enabling with feature would remove the unmatched trunk groups like this:
+    Using the figure under[Details on `enable_trunk_groups`](#details-on-enable_trunk_groups) as basis enabling with feature would remove the unmatched trunk groups like this:

     ![Figure: Enable only_local_vlan_trunk_groups](../../../media/only_local_vlan_trunk_groups.png)